resilient-tech/india-compliance-docs/pages/blog/posts/post5.md

 - **Service Item:** This item is used to record and charge the service cost associated with the job work process, reflecting the labor or services provided by the Job Worker.

-- **Raw Materials/Capital Goods:** In subcontracting, raw materials are tangible items that are provided to a subcontractor to be processed into a semi-finished or finished product.
-Capital goods can be intangible assets, such as a brand name, technology, license, copyright, or patent.
+- **Raw Materials/Capital Goods:** In subcontracting, Raw Materials are items that are provided to a subcontractor to be processed into a semi-finished or finished product.
+Whereas, Capital Goods are tangible assets that a company uses to produce goods and services, such as buildings, machinery, equipment, vehicles, and tools.

 - **Finished Item:** This refers to the final product that is produced as a result of the job work process.